heupr/core/engine/README.md

 ## Description

-This is the core documentation for the project's overall broad infrastructure code assets.
+This is the core documentation for the project's broad infrastructure code assets.

-## Notes

-Most of the code will be built following the completion of the **model** and currently this directory will remain empty of final code.